LogentriesCommunity/le_php/README.md

-Additional Parameter Setup - Adding a Custom Host Name and Host ID sent in your PHP log events
+Adding a Custom Host Name and Host ID sent in your PHP log events
 ---------------
 To set a custom Host Name and / or a custom Host ID that will appear in your PHP log events as Key / Value pairs:

 Inside the `le_php-master` folder, open `logentries.php` and fill in the parameters as follows:

 	$HOST_ID_NAME_ENABLED = true;

 	$HOST_NAME = "";